 Yes, it's the crying guy from the Fall of France.
 Never mind the tears, though - anybody know his tailor?
 Reminds me of a Warren Zevon song.

 Unfortunately, I don't know who Ginni was or why she was Down Under wearing US Army threads.
 My only information is the postcard itself, that she was in Australia during November 1942 - and she might have been somewhere else in the Pacific but put Australia for security reasons, so we can't even be sure of that.
 Those look like tropical fatigues.
 Apparently, Ginni was an Army nurse.
 However, whoever or wherever she was ....
 I'm sure the boys down there appreciated her presence.

 Do you know how hard it is to pull off that "smokin' a pipe and lookin' bad" look?
 Well, RAF ace Douglas Bader (that's Sir Doug to us mortals) did it with ease.

 So, you know that's Erich Harmann, right?
 Maybe the greatest Luftwaffe pilot of them all?
 Maybe you can tell from this shot why they called him "Bubi."
-Incidentally, for some reason the Nazis loved lighting people from underneath, which any horror film director will tell you is the best way to look someone normal look like Dracula.
+Incidentally, for some reason the Germans loved lighting people from underneath, which any horror film director will tell you is the best way to look someone normal look like Dracula.

 Do you know how hard it is to pull off that shade of green and still look classy?
 It looks like Scarlett O'Hara just pulled the drapes off the wall and made that dress out of them.
 But, give her props, Eva Braun pulls it off at Berchtesgaden.